remi-deher/Morpheo/README.md

 - **`Morpheo.Sdk`**: Public contracts and lightweight interfaces for integrating Morpheo into your host applications.
 - **`Morpheo.Tests`**: Detailed Unit & Integration tests suite utilizing an In-Memory Network Simulator for validating robust distributed behaviors.
 - **`Morpheo.Benchmarks`**: Performance profiling tools to ensure low latency and minimal memory allocation on hot paths.

+> [!IMPORTANT]
+> Detailled documentation can be found at this link https://remi-deher.github.io/Morpheo

 ## ✨ Key Features